Stars & Stripes 87: Louis Vuitton Cup

 Stars & Stripes 87 was a clear contender from the start of the 1987 Louis Vuitton Cup regatta, winning 11 of 12 races in the first round robin, including the only round robin victory of any boat over Kiwi Magic (KZ 7).
 The second round was a period of concern.
 Conner's boat was optimized for heavy airs, and suffered from a shortage of sails for lighter breezes.
 When a spell of Easterlies settled over Western Australia she was caught out of her element and dropped a disappointing four races.
 She lost to Tom Blackaller and USA in 5 to 10 knot winds, and the following day to the Kiwis, even though the breeze had picked up to 22 knots.
 On the ninth day she lost again to the British team White Crusader in 4 to 6 knot breezes, and the following day to Canada II, which she had led around the final mark but was caught out when the breeze died away.
 Aided by between-round changes to the keel's winglets and the more consistent presence of the "Fremantle Doctor" in late summer, the third round saw her come to form, with significant improvement in her upwind performance.
-The final round robin she lost twice, to the top boat Kiwi Magic and to the always competitive USA.
+In the final round robin she lost twice, to the top boat Kiwi Magic and to the always competitive USA.
 Coming into the Louis Vuitton Cup finals she was the second highest point scorer, and was set on a collision course with longtime rival Tom Blackaller, and USA.